zuixjs/zuixjs.org/source/pages/documentation/view/index.md

     <li onclick="zuix.unload(cardViewContainer1)"
         @disable-if="!zuix.context(cardViewContainer1)" @active>Unload</li>
   </ul>
-  <button ctrl z-load="@lib/controllers/mdl-button" onclick="zuix.$(this).playAnimation({classes:'animate__rubberBand', options: {duration: '250ms'}})" class="animate__animated">Try me!</button>
+  <a ctrl z-load="@lib/controllers/mdl-button" onclick="zuix.$(this).playAnimation({classes:'animate__rubberBand', options: {duration: '250ms'}})" class="animate__animated">Try me!</a>
 </div>
 ```
 {% endunpre %}

-to actually load or unload the `templates/mdl_card` view, use the "Try me" button above.
-The manual component loading is
+to actually load or unload the `templates/mdl_card` view, use the **Try Me** button above.

-in this example used only to show what happen when the HTML view code is enhanced by the component that in a real
+This is just an example to show what happen when the HTML view code is enhanced by the component,
-situation, with a JavaScript enabled browser, would just get loaded straight forward.
+since by default, in JavaScript enabled browsers, components loading starts right away.

-Component's data model's fields, in this case, are HTML elements inside the host element (attributes with the `#` prefix), that are
+So, in the previous example, the component data model fields are HTML elements within the host element (attributes with the `#` prefix),
-automatically mapped to a certain property of the target element in the view template, depending on its type.
+which are automatically mapped to a certain property of the corresponding element in the loaded component's view,
+depending on its type.

 For instance, if the target element is `img`, then the mapped property will be `.src`, while if it's a `div` or a `p`,
 it will be the `.innerHTML` property.
-A binding adapter can eventually be used to override the way elements are mapped
+A binding adapter can eventually be used to override the default elements mapping
-internally.
+strategy.

 The host element body can also be used to simply provide an alternative text description for browsers where Javascript is
 disabled, or a *loading* message to show while the component is loading for browsers where Javascript is enabled: